Aerial Photo of Ohio River

 ORF has grown to offer programs in education and stewardship that reach thousands of schoolchildren each year and touch the lives of thousands more citizens by protecting water quality and improving quality of life.

 The Ohio River watershed is a source of drinking water, place of recreation and commerce, and wildlife habitat.
 The health of the river and its tributaries affects the quality of life of everyone in the watershed.
-That means Ohio River Foundation’s constituency is all 35 million people living in the Ohio River watershed (approximately 10% of the U.S. population).
+That means Ohio River Foundation’s constituency is the more than 30 million people living in the Ohio River watershed (approximately 10% of the U.S. population).

 Accomplishments